 Breakfast, Lunch, Dinner |

 Today is the last day of our trek as we move towards the end of the Manaslu Circuit Trek adventure.
-After breakfast in Bimthang, we start our trek towards Dharapani.
+After breakfast in Bimthang, we will start our trek towards Dharapani.
 Today’s trek is more comfortable compared to the last few days.
 We will descend through the pine and rhododendron forests of the Manaslu region.
 On the way, the beautiful view of the snow-capped mountains follows us.
 Overnight in Dharapani.

 Day 12